-Fear not: you won’t just be holed up in your Dorset holiday letting during your stay!
+Fear not: you won’t just be holed up in your Dorset cottage for your whole holiday!
 Dorset has among the highest number of days of sunshine anywhere in the UK, with around 1,700 hours per year.
 Winters are also warmer than the UK average, with less rainfall.
-That being said, this is still England and you should be ready to expect rain at any time.
+That being said, this is still England and you should be prepared for rain.
 Pack an umbrella and waterproof clothing – you’ll be thankful you did as you make your way across the wet Dorset Downs.

 What to do in Dorset

 Walking is a popular pastime in Dorset, with a wide range of trails available for all levels of fitness.
 Some 700 footpaths guide you over cliffs, down narrow country trails, through woods and over the county’s famous rolling hills.
-Set off from just about anywhere and you’ll be taken on an adventure through the very best environs that Dorset has to offer.
+Staying in a holiday cottage in the countryside is the perfect way to start your adventure through Dorset's beautiful landscapes.

 Dorset is a relaxing, beautiful place that attracts many nature lovers, but it’s not just the outdoors that brings people to the county.
-There are also unique museums and beautiful period homes to keep you entertained during your stay in Dorset holiday lettings.
+There are also unique museums and beautiful period homes to keep you entertained during your stay in Dorset.